-Using supplements to improve performance, health and nutrition is a given in the sports world nowadays.
+Using supplements to improve performance, health and nutrition are a given in the sports world nowadays.
 Grapplers and MMA fighters usually take supplementation for granted.
 They also follow the “more is better rule” which is never a good idea in any context.
 Supplements for Jiu-Jitsu are helpful, but only when you’re using the right ones in the correct way. otherwise, you’re just ending up with the most expensive urine ever, in a best-case scenario.
 Despite their best marketing efforts, supplement companies actually offer only a few products that truly work.
 One of those products is BCAA or Branched Chain Amino Acids.

 Even amongst bodybuilders who are the know-it-alls when it comes to supplements, BCAA use is often a mystery.
 Not that any of them would admit it.
 For grapplers, who only pay attention as to what to buy, it’s even worse.
-Most of the times if you ask people what BCAAs do you’ll get a few different answers, most likely none of them correct.
-Does it help with recovery, conditioning or muscle building?
+Most of the time if you ask people what BCAAs do you’ll get a few different answers, most likely none of them correct.
+Does it help with recovery, conditioning, or muscle building?
 How about strength?
 And there’s the always burning question of how much to take and when.
-Of all the Jiu-Jitsu supplements that work, BCAAs are the most misunderstood one.
+Of all the Jiu-Jitsu supplements that work, BCAAs are the most misunderstood ones.

 The lowdown on Jiu-Jitsu supplements is simple.
 First of all, they’re not essential but do help significantly.
-Second, there are only a few that work and even a fewer that are any good for BJJ.
+Second, there are only a few that work and even a few that are good for BJJ.
 In our supplements series, we’ll try to go over those that actually have a positive effect fro grapplers.
 Today we’ll focus on BCAAs.
 IF you’re looking for a highly scientific article as to what exactly they can do, this is the wrong piece for you.
-We’ll keep it simple and easy, explaining what they are, how to take them and how they can help your Jiu-Jitsu.
+We’ll keep it simple and easy, explaining what they are, how to take them, and how they can help your Jiu-Jitsu.

 What Are BCAAs?